Freedom Toaster

 A Freedom Toaster is a public kiosk that will burn copies of free software onto user-provided CDs and DVDs.

 History

 The original Freedom Toaster project was sponsored by Mark Shuttleworth's Shuttleworth Foundation and built in Perl by Hamish Whittal.
 It consisted of a number of CD burning facilities (in kiosk form), where members of the public were able to burn copies of free and open-source software onto self-supplied blank CD media.

 The project was started as one solution to overcome the difficulty of obtaining Linux and other free and open-source software in South Africa, where the restrictive telecommunications environment makes downloading large software files prohibitively expensive.

 There are currently Freedom Toasters at the following locations: Bloemfontein, Cape Town (2), Diepkloof, Durban, East London, Grahamstown, Johannesburg (5), Knysna, Namibia, Pietermaritzburg, Port Elizabeth, Port Shepstone, Potchefstroom, Pretoria (3), Seneca College in Toronto, Stellenbosch, Stockholm, Trivandrum.
-Soon, it will be available at Michigan City, Indiana.

 Functions

 A Freedom Toaster kiosk is placed at a school, library, shopping center or another publicly accessible location.
 Users bring blank optical discs to the kiosk and select the software that they would like.
 The kiosk will then burn the selected software onto the users' media.

 The name derives from this function.
 "Freedom" refers to the free and open source software provided.
 "Toaster" is a term for an optical disc burner.